The modern PMO provides insightful business intelligence

 It’s clear that people across the organization—from the resource manager to the VP of product development to the C-level evaluating business opportunities—are using data collected and distributed by the PMO to make strategic business decisions.

-While the work done by today’s PMOs guides the entire organization, the main focus is increasingly on providing executive leadership with meaningful insight around the work being delivered through both predictive (traditional and waterfall) and adaptive (agile and hybrid) innovation methodologies.
+While the work done by today’s modern PMOs guides the entire organization, the main focus is increasingly on providing executive leadership with meaningful insight around the work being delivered through both predictive (traditional and waterfall) and adaptive (agile and hybrid) innovation methodologies.

 Getting timely data to decision-makers enables business agility and helps ensure that the work being delivered will bring the most value to customers and the company.
 Following are five tips to providing insightful business intelligence: